ntnco/movies/README.md

 ``$ bash film``

 ## As a command
-Download this script and put it in /usr/local/bin , then give it the permissions to run like a badass.
+Download this script and put it in /usr/local/bin and go there, then give it permission to be run as a command.

 ``$ sudo cp film /usr/local/bin; cd !$``